Code structure

 • control layer (roc_ctl)

-• peer layer (roc_peer)
+• node layer (roc_node)

 On receiver media flows from network I/O layer, through processing layer, to sound I/O layer.
 Accordingly, on sender media flows from sound I/O layer, through processing layer, to network I/O layer.
 On both receiver and sender, there is also control layer that handles various supportive tasks.
-Finally, peer layer is a top-level layer which glues everything together.
+Finally, node layer is a top-level layer which glues everything together.

 Here is the full list of available modules: